6 min read

 • Make sure titles, meta descriptions, and headings reflect the real questions on the page.

-• Add transcripts for videos and podcasts so the text can be indexed.
+• Add transcripts for videos and podcasts so text can be indexed.

 I'm going to use a dated reference here.
-Getting AI to recommend your brand is not a Field of Dreams situation.
+But getting AI to recommend your brand or product is not a Field of Dreams situation.

 AI systems don't rely on your website alone.
 They look at how often and in what context your brand appears elsewhere.
 The more places you show up (and the more trusted those places are), the more likely a model is to mention you.

-• Get more customer reviews on Google, Yelp, or industry-specific sites
+• Get more customer reviews on Google, Yelp, or industry sites

 • Pursue mentions in roundup articles or "best of" lists